ebowman/api-first-hand/README.md

 - Play 2.5.4+
 - Swagger (OpenAPI) 2.0

+## Running Your Application

+[**waiting for clarification....**]

 ### Play Routes Integration

-As a Play application developer, you are used to defining your endpoints in the `conf/routes` file.
-Not so with the Api-First-Hand plugin!
-Swagger API specifications already define endpoints as `path` definitions, as seen in the example above.
-So why do the work twice, right?
-Instead, the Api-First-Hand plugin requires you to link your API definition in the routes file ones—making all Swagger API-defined endpoints available as children of one single path context location, and generating Play route definitions from them (as shown below):
+Play application developers are used to defining endpoints in the `conf/routes` file.
+With Api-First-Hand, however, Swagger API specifications already define endpoints as `path` definitions—saving you from doing the work twice.
+Just link your API definition in the routes file once.
+This makes all Swagger API-defined endpoints available as children of a single path context location, and generates Play route definitions from them (as shown below):

 ```
 ->      /example        example.yaml.Routes
 ```

-Note that the `conf/routes` file provided by this activator template also contains a couple of additional `GET` mappings required for the the Swagger UI sandbox.

-There are a couple of commented out links to other examples.
-If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll need to uncomment an appropriate line in the `routes` file in order for Play to be able to find it.
+Note that the `conf/routes` file provided by the Activator template also contains additional `GET` mappings required for the the Swagger UI sandbox, and some commented-out links to other examples.
+If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll have to uncomment an appropriate line in the `routes` file so that Play can find it.

 ### Swagger Domain Definitions